The relationship between learner engagement and performance

 Lower dropout rates

-Higher retention of knowledge
+Higher knowledge retention

 Improved learner performance